Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 The real Mexican Independence Day is celebrated on September 16; the day when, in 1810, Father Miguel Hidalgo y Costilla rang the bells of his church and gave a call to arms that sparked the Mexican War of Independence.

-2. Cinco de Mayo is not widely celebrated in Mexico
+2. Myth: Cinco de Mayo is widely celebrated in Mexico.

-While the US celebrates with barbecues, mariachi music (and more than a few margaritas), Cinco de Mayo isn’t as widely observed in Mexico.
-To this day, the holiday is most popular in the town of Puebla and is usually celebrated with parades and reenactments of the battle of Puebla.
+While the US celebrates with barbecues, mariachi music and more than a few margaritas, Cinco de Mayo isn’t as widely observed in Mexico.
+To this day, the holiday is most popular in the town of Puebla and is usually celebrated with parades and reenactments.

-3. Cinco de Mayo didn’t gain popularity in the US until the 1960s
+3. Myth: Cinco de Mayo has been celebrated in the US for a long time.

 While you’re celebrating Cinco de Mayo this year, keep the holiday’s origins in mind.
 You just might be able to share a fun fact or two over margaritas!